In which we foolishly drive ourselves to the brink in search of ornamental bliss.

 We are in Malaga, Spain, with the ulterior motive of a conference, and whose proximity to Granada is impossible to ignore.
 I have always wanted to see the Alhambra and so after our first full day here we decide let's go tomorrow.
 Yes I had researched how to get there, it's only about 2 hours drive away, maybe less, but somehow I missed that you really must have reservations fairly well in advance, like months in advance.
 Or maybe I did know that but had been so busy before we left on this trip that I failed to actually make a plan.
 Undeterred, both of us pour over websites and blogs giving advice about how to get into the Alhambra despite not having advance reservations.
 This, the most visited sight in Spain, has extremely limited admissions and it's widely reported that that entrance times on reservations are strictly enforced, especially with regard to the Nasrid Palaces, whose famously ornamented walls and ceilings have been calling to me for years.

 Erling learns that a limited number of tickets are sold at 8 each morning, only a half hour before the Alhambra opens its gates, and if you get there early enough and the queue isn't too bad you might just get lucky.
 I find one travel blog with the great tip of using the credit card-only kiosks for which there is typically no wait at all.
-However, we are uncertain our credit cards will work in these machines, as chip cards are fairly novel in the U.S. and Erling's card was rejected at the parking garage earlier in the day.
+However, we are uncertain our credit cards will work in these machines, as Erling's card was rejected at the parking garage earlier in the day.
 We decide we need to be in the queue by 6:30 AM, set our alarms for 4.
 We are bold and adventurous.
-I am perhaps recklessly obsessed.

 |Ticket booth at the Alhambra opens at dawn. photo by Erling Wold|

 Parking at the Alhambra is easy at 6 AM as there are several lots and all seem deserted.
-This is where I get out of the car and nearly kiss the ground.
 At the ticket office there is already a queue of about 70 people and just as we arrive to take our place it begins to rain quite suddenly and deliberately.
-Others in the queue dart glances at each other.
 I hear a variety of languages being spoken but most people are sullenly looking at the ground or at their phones.
 After 5 minutes I am soaked through and fairly miserable at the thought of two further hours of this.
 In those same 5 minutes the queue doubles in length and with every passing minute a further 30 people arrive.
 Thankfully an enterprising man approaches us with cheap umbrellas and bottled water.
-Both Erling and I purchase umbrellas and I leave him in the queue and go look for the credit card kiosks I read about, which appear to be located at the far end of the book and gift shop in a separate building from the ticket sales windows.
+Both Erling and I purchase umbrellas, and I leave him in the queue and go look for the credit card kiosks I read about, which appear to be located at the far end of the book and gift shop in a separate building from the ticket sales windows.
 A queue has already formed waiting for access to these and I take my place in it, under an ivy-covered eave.
 Moments later an Australian woman joins me and is likewise relieved to be partially out of the rain.

 I text Erling "I thank Allah for this ivy-covered shelter."
 My Australian Comrade says her husband is also waiting in the other queue just in case, and debates whether she should tell him she has a bit of an overhang to hide under, as the rain is really quite relentless at this point and we are feeling bad about our menfolk being left out there, bravely holding their places.

 Others line up behind us; eventually we see our secondary queue is wrapped clear around the other side of the building.
 We wonder if we are wasting our time, we wonder why the Alhambra doesn't have a better system for dealing with this.
 At 7 AM the café opens.
-My Queue Comrades promise to save my spot while I get hot tea.
-I remark that we did stuff like this in the 1980's like the night before Prince tickets went on sale but I laugh at people waiting overnight to purchase a new iPhone.
+People next to me promise to save my spot while I get hot tea.
+I remark that we did stuff like this in the 1980's like the night before Prince tickets went on sale but I totally laugh at people waiting overnight to purchase a new iPhone.
 Prince, says My Australian Comrade, was totally worth it.

 By 7:30 the area is closely packed with soaking wet people and morale is sagging.
-I imagine myself marching up and down shouting encouragement to each of the souls waiting in the queue, we happy few, we band of brothers, but think better of it.
+I imagine myself marching up and down shouting encouragement to each of the souls waiting in the rain, we happy few... but think better of it.
 And so we wait.

 We get a bit of food and hot drinks at the café.
 Erling goes to the men's room to dry his clothes with the hand-drier.
 I see My Australian Comrade, reunited with her husband, the two of them grinning and skipping out of sight.